orrholly/mHealth-Team-Manual/Github, Git Desktop, and Git.md

 There are [many choices](https://en.wikipedia.org/wiki/Comparison_of_version_control_software) in the version control market.
 At NYU mHealth, we use Git.

-**TODO:**
-So, if you already have a Github account, give Holly or Sasha your username so we can add you to the NYU mHealth Github organization.
+If you already have a Github account, give Holly or Sasha your username so we can add you to the NYU mHealth Github organization.

 If you don't have an account:

     - Go to [Github.com](https://github.com/)